juartinv/pulpy/Examples/README.md

 # Examples

-A small collection of example uses for pulpy.
+A small collection of examples uses for pulpy.

 ## pulpy2ban

-Inspired by [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) this examples blocks all requests from a source that was deemed to be "malicous" for x amount of time where x increase exponentially everytime a "malicous" request occurs.
+Inspired by [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) this examples blocks all requests from a source that was deemed to be "malicious" for x amount of time where x increase exponentially every time a "malicious" request occurs.

 to run: